axmitchell/DIO/README.md

 ## Misc
 The repo includes mockups/visual-brainstorms for the app:
-* DIO Flowchart.drawio
+* DIO Flowchart.drawio: The original design (more buttons)
-* DIO Flowchart v2 (simplified controls).drawio
+* DIO Flowchart v2 (simplified controls).drawio: The current design (less buttons)

 These can be open in the browser at [https://app.diagrams.net/](https://app.diagrams.net/) or with the application draw.io: [https://drawio-app.com/](https://drawio-app.com/)

-These files may not reflect the current state of the app but I do try to keep them updated.
+I try to keep the designs updated but they may not always reflect the current state of the app.